MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/README.md

 - Profile the dataset to see shape, missingness, and uniques.
 - Define a Pandera set of validation rules (Python + Colab) that encodes 6–10 clear checks.
 - Run validation against clean and intentionally bad data to see how failures are reported.
-- Capture a markdown report and a reusable `validation_schema.py` artifact.
+- Capture a markdown report and a reusable `validation_schema.py` file.

 ## Suggested timing (so you can plan your session)
 - Lab 01 (first look at the data): ~15 minutes